cosinekitty/sapphire/Pop.md

 ## SYNC trigger input

-When a cable is connected to the SYNC input port, a trigger received on that port causes all 1..16 polyphonic Pop engines to restart in sync.
+When a monophonic cable is connected to the SYNC input port, a trigger received on that port causes all 1..16 polyphonic Pop engines to restart in sync.
 This can be useful for CHAOS set to 0 or a very small value, to bring all the output PULSE channels to a common starting point.

+A polyphonic SYNC cable allows independent control of sync timing on each output engine.
+The final channel in the cable "normals forward" to all remaining required channels.
+Therefore, the monophonic case isn't actually special: the single supplied channel normals forward to all 1..16 pulse engines.

 ## PULSE trigger output